hi @Andrew Wynd here's the schema for that FAQ page:

 Feature and level surveys capture existing site conditions for design and planning.

-They include:
+They typically include:

 • Ground levels and contours